Clocking in for Work

 "Sure is," Jessi answered.
 "Are you coming?"

-"As far as I know I am.
+"As far as I know, I am.
 Thank you for the invitation, and I believe my boyfriend, Alex, will be coming with me.
-That's okay, isn't it?
+That's okay?
 I mean, if he comes, too.
 He enjoys getting a free meal," she said with a chuckle.
 "Actually," she continued, "I think ‘free' is his favorite word; his ears perk up every time he hears the word free."

 "Sure," Jessi answered.
 "I'll be looking forward to meeting Alex, and to see both of you Friday evening at Fireside Grill," Jessi acknowledged.
 "I'm sure you'll both have a good time – the free meal, and everything else."